Parking near the Duomo Milan

 The Duomo is Milan’s crown jewel, sitting in one of the most densely packed areas of the city.
 Free parking and major tourist attractions don’t usually go hand in hand.

-But wait—don’t give up on the idea completely.
-You can park for free if you’re willing to park further out and then make your way to the center.
+By the way, you can park for free if you’re willing to park further out and then make your way to the center.
 The Cimitero Monumentale (Monumental Cemetery) area, about 15 minutes from the Duomo by car, typically has quiet side streets with white-line parking spaces where you can leave your car without paying.

 From there, getting to the Duomo is straightforward.
 Take tram line 14, which runs from the Monumentale area toward the city center.
 Get off at the Cordusio stop (where you’ll find the M1 metro station), and you’re about a 5-minute walk from the Duomo.
 You’ve avoided the Area C restrictions, saved money on parking, and still reached your destination without much hassle.